 Evaluation of the Impact of Factory Wastewater on Ecosystems (Toyooka Factory)

 Yamaha Music Manufacturing Japan Corporation, which is located within the Yamaha Corporation Toyooka Factory, conducts the production of wind instruments.
 Wastewater containing chemical substances from the wind instrument production process at this company is detoxified before being released into waterways.
 The impact of such factory wastewater is evaluated using the bioresponsive Whole Effluent Toxicity method,* and these evaluations have confirmed that the impact on ecosystems is minimal.

 - * The Whole Effluent Toxicity method is a wastewater management method that evaluates whether wastewater from factories and business sites is harmful to ecosystems by measuring the impact on the existence, growth, and reproduction of aquatic organisms, such as algae, water fleas, and fish in diluted wastewater.

 Preservation of Forests and Natural Environments

 Yamaha Forest Activities in Indonesia

 In fiscal 2018, the Company confirmed the status of forest growth using satellite imagery and estimated the CO2 emissions absorbed by the trees in the Yamaha Forest areas from both Phases 1 and 2 of the project.
-The Company estimates that approximately 42,000 tons of CO2 have been absorbed to date.
+The Company estimates that approximately 42,000 t-CO2 have been absorbed to date.

 |Sponsor||Yamaha Corporation and six local Indonesian subsidiaries